-- 1. Providing objective academic and empirical research on the legal and public policy issues involving land use, real estate, housing and urban affairs in the United States, with a particular focus on New York City;
+Provide objective academic and empirical research on the legal and public policy issues involving land use, real estate, housing, and urban affairs in the United States;

-- 2. Promoting frank and productive discussions among elected and appointed officials, leaders of the real estate industry, leaders of non-profit housing and community development organizations, scholars, faculty and students about critical issues in land use, real estate and urban policy;
+Promote frank and productive discussions among elected and appointed officials, leaders of the real estate industry, leaders of non-profit housing and community development organizations, scholars, faculty, and students about critical issues in land use, real estate, and urban policy;

-- 3. Presenting innovative and engaging learning environments for students interested in land use, real estate development, community economic development, housing, urban economics and urban policy.
+Present essential data and analysis about the state of New York City’s housing and neighborhoods to those involved in land use, real estate development, community economic development, housing, urban economics, and urban policy.

-The Furman Center is the only joint research center of the New York University School of Law and the New York University Robert F. Wagner School of Public Service.
-The Center is named in honor of NYU Law alumnus Jay Furman, class of '71, who is a member of both the NYU School of Law Foundation Board of Trustees and the NYU Board of Trustees.
+The NYU Furman Center is named in honor of NYU Law almumnus Jay Furman, class of '71, who is a member of both the NYU School of Law Foundation Board of Trustees and the NYU Board of Trustees.
 Mr. Furman, an international real estate investor and developer, provided generous financial support to endow the Center, and is a constant source of support, ideas, and inspiration.

 The NYU Furman center received the prestigious MacArthur Award for Creative and Effective Institutions in 2012.
 This distinguished award recognized the Center's excellence in providing objective, policy-relevant research and analyses to address the challenges facing New York City and other communities across the nation.